 CG has always had problems with realism.
-Eye-lines are never perfect, colors between live/CG elements never quite match, reflections can be incorrect, directionally incorrect, missing, or mismatched in color/intensity, lighting color/intensity/direction is often inconsistent between the live elements and CG elements, mattes have problems at edges, motion tracking is usually off by just enough to cause odd movement discontinuities.
+Eye-lines and focus distances are never perfect.
+Colors between live/CG elements never quite match.
+Reflections can be directionally incorrect, missing, or mismatched in color/intensity.
+Lighting color/intensity/direction is often inconsistent between the live elements and CG elements.
+Mattes have problems at edges.
+Motion tracking is usually off by just enough to cause odd movement discontinuities.
 All of this makes CG look cheap.

 Google has made its hand detection and tracking tech open-source, giving developers the opportunity to poke around in the tech’s code and see what makes it tick.